 - Maintain harmonious relationships (Vertically and horizontally) among RAHAMA staff, partners and communities.

 - RAHAMA does not condone the use of alcohol and drugs and Tobacco

 FIVE STRATEGIC CHANGE GOALS / DIRECTIONS OF RAHAMA

 The strategic plan describes five directions / changes that stand for an integrated effort of addressing income poverty, inequality, discrimination and exclusion.
-Basically, the implementation of strategic plan will bring about a realignment of the prevalent, inequitable power dynamics in our communities and wider society to one that will be favor the marginalized.
+Basically, the implementation of strategic plan will bring about a realignment of the prevalent, inequitable power dynamics in our communities and wider societies to one that will favor the marginalized.